HSUHK | EN | A A A

 Department of Social Science

-Dr Muk-Yan Wong received his PhD (Philosophy) from the University of Cincinnati in USA.
-He is the program director of Bachelor of Social Science (Hon) in Philosophy, Politics and Economics (BSocSc-PPE) Programme.
+Dr Wong received his PhD (Philosophy) from the University of Cincinnati in USA.
+He is the program director of Bachelor of Social Sciences (Honours) in Philosophy, Politics and Economics Programme.
 His major research areas include Philosophy of Emotion, Philosophy of Mind, Philosophy of Science, and Philosophy of Evolutionary Biology.

 Psychology